-In March 2019, we entered into the ATM Sales Agreement under which we may offer and sell, from time to time, shares of our common stock having aggregate gross proceeds of up to \$50.0 million through Jefferies as sales agent.
+On March 13, 2019, we entered into the ATM Sales Agreement under which we may offer and sell, from time to time, shares of our common stock having aggregate gross proceeds of up to \$50.0 million through Jefferies as sales agent.
 Any such sales being made by any method that is deemed an "atthe-market offering" as defined in Rule 415 promulgated under the Securities Act.
 We will pay Jefferies a commission of up to 3% of the gross proceeds of any sales of common stock pursuant to the ATM Sales Agreement.
-During the three months ended March 31, 2021, we did not sell any shares pursuant to the ATM Sales Agreement.
+During the nine months ended September 30, 2021, we did not sell any shares pursuant to the ATM Sales Agreement.
 During the year ended December 31, 2020, we sold 6,309,632 shares pursuant to the ATM Sales Agreement resulting in net proceeds of \$23.2 million.

-In March 2021, we issued and sold in a public offering 25,000,000 shares of our common stock at a price per share of \$5.75, including the full exercise by the underwriters of an option to purchase additional shares of common stock, or the March 2021 Offering.
+On March 23, 2021, we issued and sold in a public offering 25,000,000 shares of our common stock at a price per share of \$5.75, including the full exercise by the underwriters of an option to purchase additional shares of common stock, or the March 2021 Offering.
 We received net proceeds of approximately \$134.9 million after deducting underwriter discounts and commissions and offering expenses.

-As of March 31, 2021, we had cash and cash equivalents of \$268.5 million and had no debt outstanding.
+As of September 30, 2021, we had cash, cash equivalents and available-for-sale securities of \$229.8 million and had no debt outstanding.